 MYGAs most commonly have contracts of 1, 3, 5, 7, or 10 years, with 5 years being the most popular with seniors.

-Most 5-years contracts offer an interest rate around 4% right now, which allows you to preserve and grow your money with zero risk.
+Most 5-years contracts offer an interest rate 3-4% depending on how well the market is doing at the time, which allows you to preserve and grow your money with zero risk.

 You can start up a MYGA with as little as $10,000.
 Most of our clients start up a MYGA with $40,000-$50,000.

 This is a fantastic option is your cash is just sitting in the bank doing nothing – you can earn far more interest in a MYGA.
 Just take a look at this chart with averages from Decatur, IL banks:

 If we take a look at how much money you’d earn on a $50,000 sum of money in one year, this is how each option compares:

 A lot of folks are concerned that with a 5-year contract, they won’t be able to touch that money for the entire 5 years.
 However, you can add on a 10% free withdrawal, which means you can have access to 10% of that money.
 It usually costs 0.1% or so to add this feature, so instead of making 4.5% on your money, you might make 4.4%.